 This is part of an ongoing series of blog posts about writing and illustrating a picture book for Simon & Schuster Books For Young Readers.

 Writing & Illustrating A Picture Book For Simon & Schuster Books For Young Readers (Part 2: Brainstorming, Story Pitch, Thumbnail Assignment)

 Continuing my series on working with Simon & Schuster Books For Young Readers on two new books...

 (Summary: After I finished illustrations for I'M BORED, Simon & Schuster BFYR offered me two blank contracts.
-This series is about my own experience working with S&S BFYR on my two new books; if you're interested in how I'M BORED was created, please see my I'M BORED Scrapbook.
+This series is about my own experience working with S&S BFYR on my two new books; if you're interested in the process for I'M BORED, please see How I'M BORED Was Created: A Guide For Young Readers.
 Neither of these series are meant to The Definitive Guide of how a picture book is created.
 Your own publishing experience may differ, depending on your situation and people involved.
 Thanks for following along! -- Debbie)

 And here is what has happened so far: